ChrisCummins/msc-thesis/docs/Log.md

 * overlap: Same as block, but with additional overlapping border elements (in the case of matrices, overlap rows).

+**Forward substitution** Given an expression `v = <expr>`, *forward substitution* replaces some or all occurrences of *v* with the expression.
+This can be combined with loop unrolling to increase possible parallelism.

 #### Plan for first SkelCL experiment:

 Hardware: